 - Empower other organizations with the tools to reframe their practice to a commons-centric model.

 - Engage in the research and development of commons-centric models for art organizing, production, and exhibition.

 - Engage with specific issues, emergent from Pro Art Commons such as: alternative, social currency; an alternative art market; the value of art and art labor in post-capitalism, etc.

-- Co-organize international knowledge-sharing events, such as: symposiums; reading groups; think tanks; working groups; articles; books; pamphlets; zines; forums, digital participatory platforms; and long-term projects.
+- Co-organize international knowledge-sharing events, such as: symposiums; reading groups; debates; working groups; articles; books; pamphlets; zines; forums, digital participatory platforms; and long-term projects.